cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ## Candidate Lifecycle

 You have prepared helper functions that will update a list of winners with a list of candidates.
-The candidates will come from the transient store.
-Transient in the sense that it will be discarded after `EndBlock`.
-This is good for this usage as you do not want to carry candidates from one block to the next.
+The candidates will come from the transient store – transient in the sense that it will be discarded after `EndBlock`.
+That is good for this usage, as you do not want to carry candidates from one block to the next.

 Your leaderboard module does not have access to a transient store by default, so you will have to prepare that first.